Train or plane? Which is better between NYC and DC?

-At the time that we booked our tickets, the Amtrak NE Regional train cost $69 for a one way ticket and the flight from JFK to DCA cost $236.
-For reference, the Acela Express cost $165.
+At the time that we booked our tickets, the Amtrak NE Regional train starts at $20(!) for a one way ticket and the flight from JFK to DCA starts at $143.
+The Acela Express train at a similar time started at $121.
 Team Plane noted that there weren’t very many flight options that got her into DC early enough for our meeting which is why she had to opt for a more expensive ticket.
 So simply in terms of timetables and cost, the train offered more flexibility.

-Adding in the most basic ancillary costs of getting to and from the airport with Uber added $71.29, making the flight package a total $307.29.
-The subway to Penn Station cost $2.75 and the metro from Union Station cost $1.75, making the total NE Regional train trip cost $73.50.
-The total Acela trip would have cost $169.50.
+Adding in the most basic ancillary costs of getting to and from the airport with Uber added $71.29, bringing the flight package to over $200.
+The subway to Penn Station cost $2.75 and the metro from Union Station cost $1.75, making the total NE Regional train trip cost still under $30.

 When it comes to budget, the NE Regional is a steal.
 Not only are the tickets the cheaper option, but it costs a lot less to get to and from the train station than the airport.

 The Acela Express won for time, but when we tested the plane versus the NE Regional train, Team Plane was 10 minutes faster door to door, taking 4 hrs and 35 minutes to get from the Cosmo Tribeca hotel to our meeting spot in DC.